- This event has passed.

-MIDAS Seminar Series Presents: Heng Ji, University of Illinois Urbana Champaign
+MIDAS Seminar Series and Michigan AI Laboratory Co-Present: Heng Ji, University of Illinois Urbana Champaign

 March 8 @ 4:00 pm - 5:00 pm